Usage#

 _images/circ1.png

-3: Insert cut_wire operations to the circuit to denote where we want to cut the circuit
+3: Insert cuts to the circuit to denote where we want to cut the circuit

 Note that here we don’t insert any measurements.
 Measurements will be automatically handled by QCut.